yaldashbz/yaldashbz.github.io/_pages/about.md

 <p style="text-align: justify;">
 <b>Hi!</b>
-<br> I’m Yalda, a last year Computer Engineering student at <a href="https://en.sharif.edu/"> Sharif University of Technology</a>.
-I’m set to complete my bachelor’s degree in January 2024. <br>
+<br> I’m Yalda, a senior studying Computer Engineering at <a href="https://en.sharif.edu/">Sharif University of Technology</a>.
+I'm on the path to earning my bachelor's degree in January 2024. <br>

 My research interests lie in the area of:</p>